bufbuild/bufplugin/README.md

 Registry.
 Currently, this provides an API for custom lint and breaking change plugins, so users can implement their own lint and breaking change rules.

-This repository contains the Protobuf APIs that comprise the Bufplugin framework.
+This repository contains the Protobuf APIs that comprise the bufplugin framework.
 Buf plugins are implemented using [PluginRPC](https://github.com/pluginrpc/pluginrpc).
 The entrypoint for custom lint and breaking change plugins is the [CheckService](buf/plugin/check/v1/check_service.proto).
 A plugin is simply an implementation of the `CheckService` served via `PluginRPC` in a built binary.

 While the APIs provide a mechanism to implement a Buf plugin in any language, we provide [bufplugin-go](https://github.com/bufbuild/bufplugin-go) as an easy way to author Buf plugins in Go.
-We would highly recommend starting there: bufplugin-go is the best way to author custom lint and breaking change plugins, and is likely the repository you are looking for.
+We would highly recommend starting there: **bufplugin-go is the best way to author custom lint and breaking change plugins, and is likely the repository you are looking for.**

 See [buf.build/bufbuild/bufplugin](https://buf.build/bufbuild/bufplugin) for all API documentation.